Akshay-Virupaksha/city_mobility_aqi_platform/README.md

 - Apache Airflow, Apache Spark, PostgreSQL, Tableau.

-## 📄 License

-Pick one (MIT/Apache-2.0).
-Add a LICENSE file at repo root.

 ## 📝 Notes

 - .env is never committed.
 Example variables live in .env.example.

 - Large data is distributed via GitHub Releases.
 The repo only keeps code, SQL, DAGs, and the Tableau workbook.